"We do not want a police state, and it seems we are on the precipice of becoming one in the name of DUI."

 Out of State Driver's Licenses

-The Interstate Compact If you are convicted for a violation in the state of Texas, you may only lose your driving privileges.
+It is not supposed to include non-moving violations like parking tickets, tinted windows, loud exhaust, etc. If you are convicted for a violation in the state of Texas, you may only lose your driving privileges.
 However, Texas will report your conviction to your home state, and they may suspend your license for a period of time as if you were convicted in your state for the offense.
-The Law Offices of Carl David Ceder, a Dallas Attorney can help you understand the law in Texas and go over your rights.

 The Driver’s License Compact requires the member states to report tickets received by motorist to the state where they received their driver’s license because they get an insurance premium with the additional points.
 When a state suspends the driver’s license of those who reside outside the State of Texas, their home state will also suspend their license.
 Texas is a member of the Driver’s License Compact and will report any infractions to the convicted motorist’s home state regardless.

-Georgia, Massachusetts, Michigan, Wisconsin and Tennessee are the only states who are not members of the Driver’s License Compact.
-The states of Georgia, Michigan and Wisconsin will report tickets to your home state even though they may not be members of the Compact.
+As of now, Georgia, Massachusetts, Michigan, Wisconsin and Tennessee are the only states who are not members of the Driver’s License Compact.
+The states of Georgia, Michigan and Wisconsin, however, still might report tickets to your home state even though they may not be members of the Compact.

-If you are an out of state driver who has received a conviction, you can call a Dallas Attorney to discuss the ways you can limit your exposure from any potential conviction in the state of Texas, as well as how to their charge.
+If you are an out of state driver who has received a conviction, you need to call and discuss your situation with a Texas DWI Defense Attorney to discuss the ways you can limit your exposure from any potential loss of driving privileges in the state of Texas, as well as wherever your original driver's license is from.

 If you have been charged with a "refusal," there may be a way to save your driving privileges in your home state.